MahiyaK/CN_Skynet/README.md

 # **Disaster-Resilient Communication Network Simulation**

+---

+## **Project Navigation Manual**

+This project mainly revolves around the following key files:

+1. **aodv.ned**
+   - Contains the module definition for the AODV (Ad hoc On-Demand Distance Vector) routing protocol, essential for simulating dynamic routing decisions under disaster scenarios.

+2. **networkk.ned**
+   - Defines the network topology and node configurations.
+This file is crucial for setting up the structure of the communication network, including nodes and their connections.

+3. **omnetpp.ini**
+   - The configuration file where simulation parameters, such as traffic patterns, node behaviors, and failure scenarios, are defined.
+It controls the overall simulation setup.

+These files form the backbone of the simulation, and understanding their structure and interactions is key to navigating the project and customizing it for further experiments or enhancements.

+---

+Let me know if you need any further adjustments!
 ## **Overview**

 This project focuses on implementing and analyzing a **disaster-resilient communication network** using **OMNeT++** and the **INET Framework**.
 The primary goal is to ensure communication continuity during disruptions caused by disaster scenarios.